-Have you been in an accident where you think you have suffered a psychiatric injury?
-You may be entitled to claim compensation.
-This compensation will help cover costs of your treatment as well as compensate for any loss of earnings that you may have suffered.
-After seeking immediate medical advice you should take the advice of our lawyers Birmingham who specialises in dealing with Personal Injury Claims.
+Have you been in an accident where you think you have suffered an emotionally or mentally?
+You may be entitled to claim compensation for psychiatric injuries.
+This compensation will help cover costs of your treatment, as well as compensate for any loss of earnings that you may have suffered.
+After seeking immediate medical advice, you should take the guidance of our solicitors** for Birmingham, who specialise in dealing with personal injury claims.

-Mental trauma can lead to psychiatric injury which includes conditions like depression, obsessive compulsive disorder – more commonly known as OCD, eating disorder, anxiety, phobias etc. If not treated these conditions may lead an individual to having self harming and suicidal thoughts as well as panic attacks.
+Mental trauma can lead to psychiatric injuries, which includes conditions like depression, obsessive compulsive disorder – more commonly known as OCD, eating disorders, anxiety, phobias etc. If not treated, these conditions may lead an individual to self harm, or have suicidal thoughts, as well as panic attacks.

-A person suffering from psychiatric injury may be in for a long and vigorous treatment regime leading to hopefully full recovery.
-This can be a very challenging and difficult time for the victim as well as their family as they may be affected indirectly too.
+A person suffering from psychiatric injuries may be in for a long and vigorous treatment regime, leading to hopefully full recovery.
+This can be a very challenging and difficult time for the victim as well as their family, as they may be affected indirectly too.

 A lot of people who suffer such injuries feel they need support and help to deal with the reality of facing such an illness.
-It can be a very traumatic experience as it may affect the ability of an individual to carry out minor day to day tasks.
-This can lead to a lot of stress related disorders as the victim may no longer feel independent.
+It can be a very traumatic experience as it may impact the ability of an individual to carry out minor day-to-day tasks.
+This can lead to a lot of stress related disorders, as the victim may no longer feel independent.

 Having a psychiatric injury is by no means reflective of a person’s weakness or strength.
-With the right type of support and medical help it can be treated.
-Financial compensation will help an individual get all the medical attention they require to treat their illness and get back to living their life in a fulfilling manner.
-Psychiatric injuries can be treated by medication as well as counseling sessions where a therapist can speak to the victim and offer a wide array of support and further assistance.
+With the right type of support and medical help, it can be treated.
+Financial compensation will help an individual get all the medical attention they require to treat their illness and get back to living their life.
+Psychiatric injuries can be treated by medication as well as counselling sessions where a therapist can speak to the victim and offer a wide array of support and further assistance.

-Our solicitors** will speak with you on a confidential basis to gain an understanding of your situation and to provide reliable, professional legal advice you can rely on.
+Our solicitors** will speak with you on a confidential basis to gain an understanding of your situation and to provide reliable, professional legal guidance you can rely on.